Electric Drives · Lecture 3B

 • Braking torque proportional to speed

-Dynamic braking in separately excited motor with braking resistor
+Circuit diagram of dynamic braking in separately excited DC motor with braking resistor

 Dynamic Braking – Series Motor

-• Field reconnected in series with armature and resistor
+• Field can be connected in series or parallel with armature

 Plugging – Concept